 Ham or Turkey on Your Game Day Sliders

 I usually make ham and turkey sliders when I make this recipe, but it is easy to make all ham or all turkey.
-Just double the recipe amount of the meat you want to use.
+Just double the recipe for the meat you want to use.
 This kind of slider is always delicious, but this recipe adds a few details that make it different from other recipes.
 First, start with Hawaiian sweet bread.

 Break Apart the Rolls

 I flip the rolls upside down to get them out of the box.
-Then cut them horizontally to make a bottom and top.
+Then, cut them horizontally to make a bottom and top.
 After cutting them, flip over the rolls and break them apart.
 Many slider recipes omit this step.
 But you will appreciate the rolls being separated from each other after they are heated and ready to eat.

 Add the Sauce to Game Day Sliders